-Capital management is guided by the principle that neither a ProCredit bank nor the group as a whole may at any time incur greater risks than they are able to bear.
-This principle is implemented using different indicators for which early warning indicators and limits have been established.
-The indicators for each individual ProCredit bank and the group as a whole include, in addition to local regulatory standards, a Basel II capital adequacy calculation, a Tier 1 leverage ratio and a risk-bearing capacity calculation.
+Capital management in the group is guided by the principle that neither a ProCredit bank nor the group as a whole may at any time incur greater risks than they are able to bear.
+This principle is monitored using different indicators for which early warning indicators and limits have been established.
+The indicators for each individual ProCredit bank and the group as a whole include, in addition to regulatory standards in each country, a capital adequacy calculation in accordance with CRR requirements, a Tier 1 leverage ratio in compliance with CRR and a risk-bearing capacity calculation.